PitCoder/Cryptography/README.md

     - The keys tend to be much smaller for the level of protection they afford.
     - The algorithms are relatively inexpensive to process.

 Therefore, implementing symmetric cryptography (particularly with hardware) can be highly effective because you do not experience any significant time delay as a result of the encryption and decryption.
 Symmetric cryptography also provides a degree of authentication because data encrypted with one symmetric key cannot be decrypted with any other symmetric key.

+### Classical Ciphers

+Even though this repository is still under construction, the section about classical ciphers is almost complete.
+It covers an introduction to Monoalphabetic Sustitution Ciphers, Simple Transposition Ciphers, Polyalphabetic Sustitution Ciphers and Fractioning Ciphers.

+The implemented algorithms are:

+    - Caesar Shift Cipher
+    - Affine Cipher
+    - Mixed Alphabet Cipher
+    - Permutation Cipher
+    - Simple Columnar Transposition Cipher
+    - Hill Cipher
+    - Polybous Square Cipher

 ### License